krishanthisera/blog/src/content/blog/edge-functions.md

 badge: "NEW"
 ---

-In previous article we discuss how can put together AWS CloudFront, S3 and other associated services using Terraform to host our static website.
-Now we need to make our site SEO friendly, especially if our website has dynamic content.
+In the previous article we discuss how we can put together AWS CloudFront, S3 bucket and other associated services using Terraform to host our static website.
+We now need to make our site SEO-friendly, especially if it contains dynamic content.

-Before we get started, let's discuss some theory
+Before we get started, let's discuss some theory.

 ## What does it mean: Pre-rendering a website

 When a web crawler visits a website, it follows the same process as a regular user's browser: it sends request to the website's server, and in response, the server sends back the necessary files, such as HTML, CSS, JavaScript, and images.
 The web crawler uses this information to build an index of the website's content, which allows search engines to provide relevant results to users when they conduct searches.

-Now, to speed up this indexing process and provide a more efficient experience for search engines, pre-rendering comes into play.
+Now, to speed up this indexing process and provide a more efficient experience for search engines.
+This is when pre-rendering comes into play.
 Pre-rendering involves sending a pre-rendered static HTML version of the webpage to the web crawler instead of just the server-side files.
-This pre-rendered version already contains all the essential content and is ready for the web crawler to process without the need for further rendering.
+The pre-rendered version already contains all the essential content and is ready for the web crawler to process without the need for further rendering.

 By providing a pre-rendered HTML version of the page to web crawlers, websites can ensure that search engines can quickly and accurately index their content.
 This can lead to better visibility in search engine results and an overall improved SEO (Search Engine Optimization) performance.
 It's a technique that benefits both the website owners and the search engines, as it allows for more efficient indexing and faster access to relevant content for users conducting searches.